 - Burns Arena (Basketball) seats 4,779 people and was built in 1986.
 It is one of the finest venues in DII and has already hosted several nationally televised games on CBS TV.

-- Hansen Stadium (Football & Soccer) seats nearly 5,000 people and was built in 1983.
-New, state-of-the-art field turf was installed in 2010.
+- Trailblazer Stadium (Football & Soccer) seats nearly 10,000 people and was built in 1983.
 The field is named after former Football coach Sark Arslanian.

 - The Student Activity Center (Volleyball) seats nearly 1,000 people and was built in 1956.
 It was home to the basketball team until 1985.